Estimated reading time: 9 minutes

 Credit unions tend to have local expertise, which can mean quicker and more personalized decision-making and greater flexibility than banks with a centralized loan department.

-For credit unions, credit underwriting has always – in good times and downturns – focused on looking at a person’s or a company’s entire picture, not just a current snapshot.
+For credit unions, credit underwriting has always focused on looking at a person’s or a company’s entire picture in good times and downturns, not just a current snapshot.

-Because of their local nature and the fact that many credit unions take the time to get to know their members, the lending process can be much more personalized with a credit union.
+Because of their local nature and because many credit unions take the time to get to know their members, the lending process can be much more personalized with a credit union.

 Support With Financial Literacy

-Another great value-add is how they help increase financial literacy with their members and in their communities by providing several great programs, such as the Each One Teach One initiative.
+Another great value-add is how they help increase financial literacy with their members and communities by providing several great programs, such as the Each One Teach One initiative.

 Customer Service Excellence